G-ier/ml-open-collection/README.md

 # ML/NLP Implementations Collection

 This repository contains multiple machine learning and natural language processing implementations, each demonstrating different techniques and approaches for various tasks.
+All these implementations are from separate projects and are integrated here as standalone apps or barebone code, which can be adapted in specific downstream applications.

 ## 🚀 Implementations Overview